paulirish/caltrainschedule.io/README.md

 # then
 rake prepare_data

-# then update bombardiers manually from http://www.caltrain.com/Page4354.aspx
+# then update bombardiers from http://www.caltrain.com/Page4354.aspx
+node pptr-getBombardiers.js
 # see also http://www.caltrain.com/about/statsandreports/commutefleets.html